geoflows/dclaw-apps/GoldBasin/goldbasin_XuGeorge_2020Jan21/readme.md

 ```
 would color the flow based on the flow depth.
 If you set
 ```
-mq = 5;						% which component of q to plot
+mq = 4;						% which component of q to plot
 ```
-the plots would use a colormap for the fluid pressure instead of the depth.
+the plots would use a colormap for the solid-volume fraction instead of the depth.

 * The colormaps are specified in `setprob.m`: